 The results are more difficult to interpret for the HoH.
 The informative voxels are located on a boundary between gray matter and white matter.
-This shape appeared already clearly in the probability map, Figure 3.
+This boundary was already visible in the probability map, Figure 3.
 On the other hand, one notices that the voxels corresponding to the parahippocampal gyrus are not selected even if sharp white and gray structures appeared in the probability map, Figure 3.
 We believe that this is due to the thinness of the structure.
-Indeed the computation of the information is a spatial average on a box as large as the prior box \mathcal{Y} .
+The computation of the information is indeed a spatial average on a box as large as the prior box $\mathcal{Y}$ .
 Because of the surrounding constant matter, the expected information of the voxels on the hippocampal gyrus is erased.
-The following experiment confirms this intuition: the information map is computed with decreasing prior box, so that the spatial average is more localized.
-While the box size decreases, the information of the voxels of the parahippocampal gyrus increases.
+The following experiment confirms this intuition: the information map is computed with decreasing prior box size, so that the spatial average is more localized.
+While the box size decreases, the information contained in the voxels of the parahippocampal gyrus increases.